DragosPopse/odin-lua/README.md

 # odin-lua

-Lua bindings updated from the fork to support -string-style and link_prefix.
+Updated version of the fork, fixing many bugs and supporting more features (including luajit).

 ### Usage